Pumps and Smiles

 A young woman named V recently argued that old dead heresy of Calvin in the context of whether the Holy Spirit still baptised and conferred gifts.
 The greater questions have been dealt with previously, but she raised the following questions:

-1) I suppose what i dont understand, then, is why does the bible say once we are saved, we are sealed?
+1) I suppose what I dont understand, then, is why does the Bible say once we are saved, we are sealed?
 What can break the seal?

 2) How do you believe one becomes saved?